Before Image

 Favorite Team Member at CNY:

-The doctor who performed our first transfer.
-I believe it was doctor David Corley.
+Dr. David Corley, the doctor who performed my transfer.
 He was very personable.
 He even prayed with us after the transfer.
 It was awesome!

 Helpful resources Janelle & Kenneth found: